-Excavation and grading during construction would result in a maximum of 95,000 ft2 of soil disturbance.
+Excavation and grading during construction would result in a maximum of 95,000 ft of soil disturbance.
 Impacts to surface topography, geology, and soils would be minor because the site has been previously disturbed.
 As a result of this previous disturbance, the soils in the affected areas are primarily fill.
 Work would proceed in accordance with BMPs for stabilizing soils and minimizing erosion.
-Sediment and erosion controls would be installed prior to the start of work.
+Sediment and erosion controls would be installed prior to the start of work in accordance with the project permits and SWPPP.
 Impacts to soil would be short-term and cease once construction is complete.
 For these reasons, construction would not have a significant impact on topography, geology, and soils.